Central Virginia I

 (1864), near Doswell

-Also in the area were two redoubts located near South Anna on the south side of the South Anna River at the railroad bridge, with rifle pits on the north bank; four redoubts and several rifle pits located along the railroad south of Taylorsville between the Little River and the South Anna River; and a redoubt on the north bank of the South Anna River at Ashland Mill.
+Also in the area were two CS redoubts located near South Anna on the south side of the South Anna River at the railroad bridge, with rifle pits on the north bank; four CS redoubts and several rifle pits located along the railroad south of Taylorsville between the Little River and the South Anna River; and a CS redoubt on the north bank of the South Anna River at Ashland Mill.

 NEED MORE INFO: Street names: Fort Myers Road in central Hanover County

-Northern Virginia II - page 2 | Central Virginia I - page 3 | Central Virginia II - page 4
+Northern Virginia - page 1 | Northern Virginia II - page 2 | Central Virginia II - page 4

 Richmond Area - page 5 | Tidewater Virginia - page 6 | James River Area - page 7

-Hampton Roads Area - page 8 | Northwestern Virginia - page 9 | Southwestern Virginia - page 10
+Hampton Roads - page 8 | Northwestern Virginia - page 9 | Southwestern Virginia - page 10

 Eastern Shore - page 11